albar965/littlenavmap-manual/src/en/RUNWAYSELECTION.rst

 The list ``Runways`` shows available runways for the SID or the STAR.
 Columns are runway name, length, width, magnetic heading, surface, lighting status and other attributes.

+The dialog window shows the currently selected runway preselected.
+This might be a runway assigned by a STAR, approach or a runway selected as departure or destination.

 .. note::

    Note that the shown runway numbers might differ compared to procedure runways.